zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 4. At the top of the page, review the **Risk Level** and **Risks by Category** charts.

-    - Risk Level shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all of your target databases.
+    - The Risk Level chart shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all of your target databases.
-    - Risks by Category shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across all of your target databases.
+    - The Risks by Category chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across all your target databases.

     ![Security Assessment Risk Level and Risks by Category charts for all targets](images/SA_risklevel_risksbycategory.png "Security Assessment Risk Level and Risks by Category charts for all targets")

 5. View the **Risk Summary** tab.

-    - The Risk Summary shows you how much risk you have across all of the target databases in the specified compartment(s).
+    - The Risk Summary shows you how much risk you have across all target databases in the specified compartment(s).
-    - You can compare the number of high, medium, low, advisory, and evaluate risk findings across all of the target databases, and view which risk categories have the greatest numbers.
+    - You can compare the number of high, medium, low, advisory, and evaluate risk findings across all target databases, and view which risk categories have the greatest numbers.
     - Risk categories include Target Databases, User Accounts, Privileges and Roles, Authorization Control, Fine-Grained Access Control, Data Encryption, Auditing, and Database Configuration.
     - Make note of the **Total Findings** for high, medium, and low risk levels as you will compare them later to another assessment.